George David

-George Alfred Lawrence David (born April 7, 1942) is the former Chairman and Chief Executive Officer of United Technologies Corporation.
-David was elected UTC’s President in 1992 and Chief Executive Officer in 1994.
-He joined UTC’s Otis Elevator subsidiary in 1975 and became its President in 1986.
+George Alfred Lawrence David (born April 7, 1942) is the former chairman and chief executive officer of United Technologies Corporation.

-Life and career
+Early life and career

-David was born in Pennsylvania.
+David was born in Pennsylvania on 7 April 1942.
 His mother's name was Margaret; his father, Charles Wendell, was the director of libraries at the University of Pennsylvania and one of America's first Rhodes scholars.
 David left home after he graduated from high school in 1962 and enrolled in Harvard University on a full scholarship.
 He received his B.A. from Harvard and M.B.A. from the University of Virginia's Darden Graduate School of Business Administration.
 He worked for the Boston Consulting Group.

+In 1975 David began working for Otis Elevator Co., which was taken over by United Technologies Corp that same year.
+He became Otis' president in 1986.

+David was elected UTC’s president in 1992 and chief executive officer in 1994.

+In 2007, his last full year as chief executive of UTC, David reaped $65 million in total compensation.